jacobecox/templates/postgis/versions/1.0.0/README.md

-## PostgreSQL Example
+## PostgreGIS Example

-Creates a PostgreSQL server with dedicated volume.
+Creates a PostgreGIS server with dedicated volume.